station-demand-forecasting-tool/sdft-docker/README.md

 It is assumed that you have Docker installed on a host computer.
 This could be a virtual machine in a cloud environment, such as Google Cloud, AWS, Microsoft Azure, or Digital Ocean.
 For testing purposes or a very simple model run (a single station) you could use your own computer, provided it has sufficient resources available.

-I have had good results using a DigitalOcean CPU-Optimized virtual machine with 16 or 32 CPUs and using the Docker image created by DigitalOcean that's available in the Marketplace.
+We have had good results using a DigitalOcean CPU-Optimized virtual machine with 16 or 32 CPUs and using the Docker image created by DigitalOcean that's available in the Marketplace.
 DigitalOcean virtual machines are charged by the second (*whether running or not*), and the hourly charge for the CPU-Optimized 32 CPU VM is just under $1.00.
 For new users, [this link](https://m.do.co/c/86d69abc23ef) will get you a $100 (60-day) credit.

 The Docker implementation consists of two containers: